"EXPOSED" Wins Award for Best Wildlife Activism Film

-Dec.
-1, 2013 - Watch three former federal agents and a Congressman blow the whistle on Wildlife Services--a barbaric, wasteful and misnamed agency within the USDA--and expose the governmentís secret war on wildlife on the taxpayer's dime in our newest film, EXPOSED.
+In EXPOSED you will see three former federal agents and a Congressman blow the whistle on Wildlife Services--a barbaric, wasteful and misnamed agency within the USDA--and expose the governmentís secret war on wildlife on the taxpayer's dime.

 Wildlife Services has been having their way for almost a century, killing over 100,000 native predators and millions of birds each year, as well as maiming, poisoning, and brutalizing countless pets.
 They have also seriously harmed more than a few humans. and they apparently think they are going to continue getting away with it.